-Faculty course designers may proceed with course development with the assistance of the Faculty Instructional Technology Center (FITC) staff and their assigned Online Faculty Mentor (OFM) after:
+Faculty course designers may proceed with course development with the assistance of the their assigned Online Faculty Mentor (OFM) and Instructional Designer (ID) after:

 - they have confirmed that the course currently exists at MTSU and has been approved by the Curriculum Committee or Graduate Council;

 - the course has not been previously designed for online or hybrid delivery;

-- Course Syllabus (using required syllabus template in D2L-see instructions for download at Select a Template) has been submitted to department chair/school director and to Distance Education Faculty Services (DEFS);
+- a course syllabus (using the required, accessible syllabus template in D2L-see instructions for download at Select a Template) has been submitted to department chair/school director and to MTSU Online Faculty Services;

 - the Course Development Agreement has been signed and routed for required signatures;

-- required D2L training and required meeting with the Instructional Design Specialist (IDS) are complete, and signed FITC Training Confirmation Form is on file in Distance Education Faculty Services ( applies to new course designers);
+- required D2L training and required meeting with the Instructional Designer are complete, and the signed MTSU Online Course Development Training Confirmation Form is on file in MTSU Online Faculty Services ( applies to new course designers);

 - received access to a D2L development shell;

 - New course developers have met with their assigned OFMs to discuss course design.

 It is also highly recommended that, prior to development, course designers spend adequate time planning the design of their new course using resources described on the Planning section of this website.

 MTSU offers the following services to assist faculty course designers.

-First-time course designers are required, and experienced course developers are encouraged, to discuss the design or redesign of their courses with MTSU’s Instructional Design Specialist who is located in Room 348 of the James E. Walker Library in the Learning, Teaching and Innovative Technology Center.
-The IDS may be reached at 615-494-7671 to schedule an appointment.
+First-time course designers are required, and experienced course developers are encouraged, to discuss the design or redesign of their courses with MTSU’s Instructional Designer who is located in Room 348 of the James E. Walker Library in the Learning, Teaching and Innovative Technology Center.
+The ID may be reached at 615-494-7671 to schedule an appointment.

 Faculty Instructional Technology Center (FITC)